R - 3

 Learners in rural areas have little to no access to books, libraries or even newspapers and television.
 Exposure to written text is limited to school textbooks which are often shared between learners in large classes.

-Our Nobalisa programme employs passionate people form the local community to work with young children in the early grades.
-These 'Nobalisas' or 'Community Readers' work with eight junior schools and also run Reading Clubs at their homes for children living in their communities.
+Our Nobalisa programme employs passionate people from the local community to work with young children in early grade isiXhosa literacy.

 4 - 7